samrocks1011/phpmailerexcel/README.md

 9. Attachment File.

-You can add multiple new row with all the information and the php script will be running in the loop to send mail row wise.
+You can add multiple new row with all the information and the php script will be running in the loop to send mail each row wise.

 Thanks.